Lomztein/Moduthulhu/README.md

 # Moduthulhu - Modular Discord Bot

-Introducing Moduthulhu 2.0!
-The all new slightly more thought out, slightly less overly complicated bot core!

 The 'Moduthulhu - Modular Discord Bot' is a Discord bot core framework build on the [Discord.NET API Wrapper by RougeException](https://github.com/RogueException/Discord.Net).
 This project intends to create a foundation framework on which more front-end bot functionality can be added through the runtime loading of functionality-containing Plugins.
+The core framework, standard- and first party plugins, as well as the [command framework](https://github.com/Lomztein/Advanced-Discord-Commands) are under active dvelopment, so bugs, issues, or strange behaviour might occur.
+Any general feedback / bug reports / suggestions are welcome [here!](https://github.com/Lomztein/Moduthulhu/issues)

+Everything is subject to change.

+## Usage Guide

+### Quickstart Guide
+ * `!help` To view all available root commands.
+ * `!plugins` To view all available plugins.
+ * `!plugins enable/disable` To add or remove plugins.
+ * `!config` To configure plugins.
+ * `!config settrigger <trigger>` To change command trigger.
+ * Suffix `?` to a command to get help for it.
+Example: `!plugins ?`

+Have fun!

+### Detailed Guide

+To get started using this bot, you need to know of a few primary commands, as well as how to request command help, or <i>'autodocs'</i>.

+The first and arguably most important command is `!help` or one of it's aliases such as `!commands` or `!clist`.
+This command displays a list of all available root commands.

+In order to enable and disable plugins for your server, the commands `!plugins enable` `!plugins disable` area available.
+To view a list of all, available or active plugins, the commands `!plugins all`, `!plugins available`, and `!plugins active` are your friends.

+Finally, `!config` is where you configure all of the active plugins to fit your need.
+Many servers have mulitple bots, need the bots to respond to specific individual triggers.
+To change which trigger this bot responds to, use `!config settrigger <trigger>`, and `!config resettrigger` to reset it to the default `!`.

+To view the previously mentioned autodocs for a command, suffix the call with an `?`, for example `!help ?`.
+This shows you a bunch of information about the command, such as aliases, available variants, and which types of arguments they take, and what they return.
+Autodocs are also displayed if a command fails to execute due to mismatched arguments.

+Some commands have the suffix `(set)` behind them.
+This means that they are what is known as a 'Command Set', which is in itself a list of nested commands.
+The previously mentioned `!plugins` is one such set, that contains commands such as `enable` or `disable`. `!config` is another such set.
+If executing a command was like climbing a tree and picking a leaf, think of command sets as moving up a specific branch.
+Sets may also provide command functionality on their own, like `plugins` that return a list of available plugins when executed.

+### Standard plugins

-While there exists a few standard plugins which are enabled by default, they provide no real functionality.
-These standard plugins will be further outlined later.
+The core framework includes some standard plugins which are all enabled by default, as well as some which are critical and cannot be disabled.
+These are as follows:

+ * Command Root: Plugin for managing commands.
+Any plugin may add commands to it using the aforementioned messaging system.
+ * Plugin Manager: Plugin for enabling and disabling individual plugins, as well as display data about them.
+ * Configuration: Plugin that exposes registered configuration options through commands.
+ * Consent: Simple plugin that allows users to toggle whether or not they consent to storage of their personal data, in accordance with GDPR.
+Also allows users to request or delete any data the bot has stored, that is linked to their user ID.
+ * Standard Commands: Plugin that adds the standard commands from the command framework.
+May be disabled.
+ * Logger: Simple plugin that prints out any happenings to Standard Output, used primarily for debugging.
+Recommended to be disabled if you have privacy concerns.
+ * Administrator: Plugin that allows for the basic administration of the bot client, unneccesary for most users and may be disabled.

+## Deployment Guide

 This bot is written in C#, targets the .NET Core 2.1 LTS framework, and is fully dockerizable and may be pulled from [Docker Hub](https://hub.docker.com/repository/docker/lomztein/moduthulhu), however do notice that it cannot just run out of the box, as it additionally needs a PostgreSQL database to store information on, as well as a mounted volume to read client configuration data as well as store error logs on.
 Basic familiarity with Docker is recommended, as that's about what I had when I dockerized it.
 C: